 Trying something new comes often with a bunch of questions.
-I hope this collection of Questions & Answers – Argentine Tango are able to answer most of them.
+I hope this collection of Questions & Answers around Argentine Tango will answer most of them.

 Please get in contact via email firstname.lastname@example.org if you are missing the answer(s) to your question(s).

 #1 What should I wear for a Tango class?

 There is no dress-code.
 Wear comfortable clothes which allows you to move freely.